BiyuHeLab/NatCommun_Wu2024/README.md

 #### WholeBrainLMM_prestim_bhv.py:
 - Categorizes trials to _n_ groups based on the prestimulus activity magnitude.
 This is done for each voxel separately.
 - Computes behavioral metrics for each trial group for each voxel and saves the results.
-- Fits Linear Mixed-Effects Models to assess prestimulus activity's effect on perceptual behavior across the whole brain.
+- Fits linear mixed-effect models to assess prestimulus activity's effect on perceptual behavior across the whole brain.
 - Outputs whole-brain behavioral metric maps for each subject (available in the Data folder).
 - Outputs LMM coefficient and p-value maps for each behavioral metric.